 Is the Camino de Santiago Becoming More Popular?

-In recent decades, the popularity of the Camino de Santiago has come roaring back into fashion, with thousands walking the pilgrim routes across northern Spain.
+In recent decades, the popularity of the Camino de Santiago has grown sharply, with thousands walking the pilgrim routes across northern Spain.

 As you probably know, there are several Camino routes that all end in the Cathedral of Santiago de Compostela, in Spain.
 These snake-like routes stretch back across the country and even further, with one once extending all the way from Jerusalem.